 - Property damage covers damages you have caused to someone else’s property, such as their vehicle, house or fence.

 Liability coverages are commonly referred to by their maximum limits in thousands, such as 25/50/25.
 The first and second numbers stand for your bodily injury liability limits, which are $25,000 per person and $50,000 per accident.
 The third number represents your property damage liability limit of $25,000 per accident.

 What is full coverage?

-There’s really no such thing, because no policy can cover every single peril or situation.
+There’s no such thing as full coverage because no policy can cover every peril or situation.
 Most commonly, full coverage is what people label car insurance policies that have liability coverages along with collision and comprehensive physical damage coverages.

 - Comprehensive covers your car for those damages from non-collision causes, such as vandalism, hail, animals or theft.